-- No mineral is extracted from within the existing plume of bromate and bromide groundwater pollution - any activities close to the plume must not change the existing hydrogeological flow regime - any activities close to the plume must not interfere with the remediation of the bromate and bromide pollution.
+- any activities close to the plume must not change the existing hydrogeological flow regime - any activities close to the plume must not interfere with the remediation of the bromate and bromide pollution.

-The submitted information demonstrates that it will be possible to fulfil these points and manage the risks posed to controlled waters by this development.
-Further detailed information will however be required before built development is undertaken.
+The submitted information demonstrates that the applicant will be able to fulfil these points and manage the risks posed to controlled waters by this development.
+Further detailed information will however be required before each phase of development is undertaken.
 We believe that it would place an unreasonable burden on the developer to ask for more detailed information prior to the granting of planning permission but respect that this is a decision for the local planning authority.

-In light of the above, the proposed development will be acceptable if a planning condition is included requiring the submission of a Water Monitoring & Management Plan.
+In light of the above, the proposed development will be acceptable if it proceeds in line with the submitted documents referred to above, and a planning condition is included requiring the submission of a Water Monitoring & Management Plan for each phase.
 This should be carried out by a competent person in line with paragraph 178 of the National Planning Policy Framework.